marcojonker/data-elevator/README.md

 # DATA ELEVATOR? #

-The data elevator is an easy to use, extendible and very flexible utility for migrating data sources.
+The data elevator is an easy to use and very flexible utility for migrating data sources.
 The whole project and terminology is based on a real elevator.
 Every floor is a migration and the current level the current active migration.

 ### Why is it easy to use? ###

 It is easy to used because the default out of the box configuration will be up and running migrations within minutes.

-### Why is it extendible? ###

-The default way to store the current migration level is in a file.
-But due to custom level controllers it is very easy to implement other storage locations like MongoDb.

-Available extensions:
-* 'data-elevator-mongodb' - store migrations in MongoDb instead of a file

 ### Why is it very flexible? ###

 It is flexible because the data elevator allows many simple customizations like:

 * Floor templates gives total control over the generated floors.
-* Custom level controllers provide easy to store current migration level in any kind of data source.
+* Custom level controllers provide an easy way to store current migration level in any kind of data source like MongoDb, Postgres or a custom webservice.
-* Custom loggers provide the option to use any kind of logger need.
+* Custom loggers provide the option to use any kind of logger needed.
-* onInitialize provide the possibility to initialize any kind of custom component needed during the migration process
+* onInitialize makes it possible to initialize any kind of custom component needed during the migration process

+# EXTENSIONS (LIKE MONGODB)#

+Some custom level controller implementations are already available in NPM:

+* data-elevator-mongodb ([npm](https://bitbucket.org/cacadu/data-elevator-mongodb/overview), [bitbucket](https://bitbucket.org/cacadu/data-elevator-mongodb/overview)) - store elevator migration levels in mongodb out of the box

 # INSTALL #